 2010 – Present: The Native Plant Restoration Team for the Fallbrook Land Conservancy (leading and co-leading since 2019).

 2012- Present: The Bottom Shelf Bookstore, the Friends of the Fallbrook Library, managing and pricing for 14 sections.

 *School and District Classified Employee of the Year, Bonsall Union School District, 2007.

 *Directors of Volunteers in Agencies and the Volunteer Center’s Dee Warford-Kutch Award, 2000 for highest principles and ethics in volunteer administration.

 *Environmental Educator of the Year, 1994, San Diego County Parks Department.

 *Various citations and honorable mentions for educational effort with County Parks.

-Writing, reading, education, research, animal rescue, heirloom and native plants, organic gardening, vegetarian cooking, beekeeping, folklore and mythology, travel, nature walks, birding, music, swing (and other) dancing, film, art and all of the sciences.
+Writing, reading, education, research, animal rescue, heirloom and native plants, regenerative gardening, vegetarian and vegan cooking, beekeeping, folklore and mythology, travel, hiking, birding, music, social dancing, film, art and all of the sciences.